HL7/daf-research/pages/_includes/daf-research-developer.md

 ### C1:Step 1: Instantiation of a Task for Extraction at the Data Source

 The Data Source actor has to support the creation of a [DAF-Task] resource instance.
-This can be achieved using a FHIR API using the POST operation or using a graphical user interface which allows an end user to create the Task instance.
-This task instance has to have the following data
+This can be achieved using the POST operation specified by FHIR.
+This task instance has to have the following data:

 * Task.status - Should be set to "Ready" state since this would only be created after appropriate approvals are in place.
 * Task.code - Should be populated with the daf-extract-operation